dpopkov/notes/angular4java/Angular 10 hands on dbd7fded6ff04f5aae6cf7d70334ca74/Module 3 - Building a real site 53ccaec3b63e4392b565e9ab08eb730b.md

   </table>
 </div>
 <div class="col-6">
-  <app-room-detail [room]="selectedRoom"></app-room-detail>
+  <app-room-detail **[room]="selectedRoom"**></app-room-detail>
 </div>
 ```

 ## 107 Using routing for sub-components (11m)

 What we’d like to do is change the URL to represent the currently selected room.
 We need to implement a rule for the URL `admin/rooms?id=1`.
+This URL will match `admin/room` in routes in app.module.ts file which maps to RoomsComponent.
+So we don’t change anything it the list of routes.
+But we need in RoomsComponent to inspect a URL to find out whether or not there is a parameter “id” on the path.
+If there is, we will do something about it.

 In order to look at the current URL we need to use an Angular object called *ActivatedRoute* and we can use dependency injection to get hold of that object.
 The *ActivatedRoute* object gives us information about the URL of the current page.
 We’ll look at it in *ngOnInit()*.